 Rules added to the tax code in 1987 require any partnership that is publicly traded to receive 90 percent of its income from specified sources.
 An MLP not meeting this test will be treated as a corporation for tax purposes (see below).
 Qualifying income for MLPs includes interest, dividends, real estate rents, gain from the sale or disposition of real property, income and gain from commodities or commodity futures, and income and gain from the exploration, development, production, mining, refining (including fertilizers), marketing and transportation (including pipelines), of minerals and natural resources, including oil and gas, depletable minerals, geothermal energy, and timber.

-Most MLPs today are in energy-related businesses.
+Most MLPs today are in energy-related industries and natural resources.
 For more specific legal references, please see the “MLP Laws and Regulations”page.

 In 2008 as part of the Emergency Economic Stabilization Act (EESA) (P.L.
 110-343), the qualifying income definition was expanded.
 MLPs can now earn income and gains from industrial carbon dioxide, and from the transportation and storage of alcohol and biodiesel fuel mixtures; various alternative fuels; neat alcohol not derived from alcohol, gas, or coal or having a proof under 190; and neat biodiesel.